Frequently Asked Questions

 Can I buy now and build later?

 Yes.
 Covenants do not require construction to start by any specific date.
-The one hard deadline is the well completion deadline of February 9, 2031: under the DNRC NOI you have to put water to beneficial domestic use by then to perfect the water right.
+The one hard deadline is the well completion deadline of February 9, 2031: under the DNRC NOI you have to put water to beneficial domestic use by then.
 Once you've drilled the well and filed Form 602, there is no additional clock on when you break ground on the house.

 When will Phase 2 (Graham Subdivision North) be available?

 Expected 2027.
-Phase 2 is 10 additional homesites extending northward along the east bench, currently in engineering and not yet platted.
+Phase 2 is a second phase to the north, extending along the east bench, currently in engineering and not yet platted.
 Email info@eastbenchoverlook.com to register interest and get early notice when lots open.

 Still have questions?